-->

 Join us on a journey back in history and explore a unique perspective on grassroots activism and social change.
 Let's make history together.

-The collection of You Got to Move Shorts shows ways each one of us can use our own power for the good of our community, our family, our country and our planet.
+These short films from You Got to Move show us how each one of us can use our own power for the good of our community, our country and our planet.

 Watch